Jackevansevo/Blog/content/revisiting-kde.md

 Over the years KDE has (unfairly in my eyes) had a fairly negative reputation, and stereotyped for being quite buggy and resource hungry.
-I don't recall being effected by these issues described first hand, but just hearing negative sentiments like this left me with a negative impression and drove me away from using KDE.
-So although I do have fond memories of this desktop, they were tainted by the consensus of a few vocal Linux enthusiasts at the time.
+I don't recall being effected by these issues described first hand, but hearing critical sentiments like this left me with a negative impression and drove me away from using KDE.
+So although I do have fond memories of this desktop, they were tainted by the opinions of a few vocal Linux enthusiasts at the time.
 I was young and impressionable, and wanted to use to use the 'best' thing, even if that meant not being able to form my own independent assessment.

 Consequently I was content to stay on Gnome desktop (and various forks) for most of my time on Linux.
 But that all changed pretty recently.
 I wanted to revisit